 Rent costs for a typical two bedroom apartment in a big city sit around $500 per month and meals will set you back about $5 to $10 each.
 If living in rural areas or more touristy destinations, like the coast, expect the cost of living to jump quite a bit.
 If you budget well by shopping and eating local, and taking public transport, you won’t find cost of living to be an issue on a teacher’s pay.

-- Machismo.
-If you’re a lady who’s not used to piropos (compliments in the form of cat-calls), expect them while walking alone on the street.
+Machismo.
+If you’re a lady who’s not used to piropos (compliments in the form of cat-calls), expect them while walking alone on nearly any street.

-- PDAs Expected.
-Costa Ricans are very affectionate–don’t be alarmed if your students greet you with a hug or kiss.
+PDAs Expected.
+Costa Ricans are very affectionate, so don’t be alarmed if your students greet you with a hug or kiss.